janbre/PirateBoxRadio/README.md

 Relax, lean back, and enjoy the melodies.

+If more music is added to the Shared-folder, or wherever you choose to place the files, just run the find-command, mentioned in the previous section, again and your playlist will be updated with the new files.

-Any problems, questions, complaints, interesting new profanities or anything else, drop me a PM on the forum or light a fire and hope that I notice your attempted smoke signals.
+Any problems, questions, complaints, interesting new profanities or anything else, drop me a PM on the forum.